xet7/TSC/INSTALL.md

 $ cpack -G NSIS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This will create a `SMC-x.y.z-win32.exe` file.
+This will create a `TSC-x.y.z-win32.exe` file.
 This file is the
 ready-to-distribute setup installer.

-Note that you shouldn’t install multiple versions of SMC at once using
+Note that you shouldn’t install multiple versions of TSC at once using
 the setup installer.
-Uninstall any previous version of SMC before
+Uninstall any previous version of TSC before
 installing with another setup installer; the standalone approach does
 not suffer from this problem.